ronaldchwu/pedestrian-trajectory-tracker/README.md

 The SOTA model has a much more complicated algorithm design.
 Fortunately, the authors of FairMOT provides open-source implemention scripts of both the detection and tracking tasks ([ifzhang/FairMOT](https://github.com/ifzhang/FairMOT/blob/master/src/track.py)).
 With a few customized script modification, the model can be run and deployed on AWS cloud environment.

+For both solutions, I used pre-trained models to examine their preliminary performance.
+In production, both models should be trained on proper training data sets.

 ## Performance
 ### Baseline solution: YOLOv3 + SORT